OGGM/oggm/docs/ice-dynamics.rst

-Glaciers in OGGM have a main centerline and, sometimes, one or more tributaries (which can themsleves also have tributaries, see :ref:`centerlines`).
+Glaciers in OGGM have a main centerline and, sometimes, one or more tributaries (which can themsleves also have tributaries, see :ref:`flowlines`).
 The number of these tributaries depends on many factors, but most of the time the algorithm works well.

 The main flowline and its tributaries are all handled the same way and